Bobby Skinstad: Return to South Africa

 After months of speculation about a return to professional rugby, Skinstad returned to Super 14 rugby in 2007 playing for the Sharks.
 He made his return coming off the bench against the Highlanders in New Zealand, and went on to make another 9 appearances, including a substitute's role in the final.

 He was rewarded with a recall to the Springbok training camp in May 2007, and when Danie Rossouw was taken ill, Skinstad was named on the bench for the second test against England on 2 June, continuing a remarkable comeback.
 He then was chosen as captain for the Boks' 2007 Tri Nations match against Australia on 7 July, when coach Jake White rested several senior players in preparation for the World Cup.
-An experienced Boks side took a surprising 17–0 lead before fading to lose 25–17.
+An inexperienced Boks side took a surprising 17–0 lead before fading to lose 25–17.

 Despite suffering a broken rib in the Australia match, Skinstad would see his comeback capped off on 21 July with selection to the South Africa squad for the 2007 Rugby World Cup.
 He only played and captained one full game in South Africa's winning campaign, and made three further appearances as a substitute.

-He retired from professional rugby on 6 November 2007.
+Skinstad retired from professional rugby on 6 November 2007.

-On 21 October 2013 Bob was appointed as Tourism Brand Ambassador for the Cape Whale Coast region in the Western Cape, South Africa.
-This region is made up of the following towns; Hermanus, Gansbaai, Stanford, Kleinmond and Hangklip.
+On 21 October 2013, Skinstad was appointed as Tourism Brand Ambassador for the Cape Whale Coast region in the Western Cape, South Africa.
+This region is made up of the following towns: Hermanus, Gansbaai, Stanford, Kleinmond, and Hangklip.